 Market Bulletin for the Month of February 2018

-Root Crop sales: Taro is at its highest demand at $5.00 per kilo and has not changed in price since July and August, while cassava maintains the same within the $3.00 per kilo to $4.00 per kilo compare to the previous.
-Ginger has again maintain its appearance since March at the market with a price of $6.00 per 1kg bag while Turmeric has fallen out of the race, however it showed little interest to the producer and the consumer.
-Sweet potato (Kumara) has made its appearance with a price of $6.25 per kilo and is expected to increase in supply within the next 2 months.
+Root Crop sales: As expected from last month Taro has increased in demand at an average price of $5.44 per kilo for the first time over- taking Cassava.
+Taro and Cassava still remain on top of the lists from last month and with an increase in price of $0.95.
+Ginger have slowed down and still appears since January at the market with a price of $7.75 per bag and Turmeric fallen out of the top 5 race, however it showed little interest to the producer and the consumer.
 Limitation: It is important to note that other root crops were surveyed but could not be tabulated above as it did not meet the 80% representation for analysis.

-Vegetables Sales: Some vegetables have made its appearance again after falling out in the past months.
-Similar to the root crop sale, an 80% representation for Rukau, long beans, Pak-choy, lettuce and cabbage were present again in the month of September, meaning at each day of sale on each week for the month of June, the four (4) commodities was available at the market.
-Other vegetables surveyed could not be tabulated for analysis, it is important for producers to note that these are expected to appear more on the market as we enter into the next season, into the month of October to November.
-Vegetables like cabbages and others are expected to increase in quantity in the next coming months.
-The table shows, Rukau is sold at an impressive value of $10.00 average price at 0.8kg average weight, compared to pakchoi sold at $4.00 average price with an average weight of 1.2kg a bag.
-Since Rukau is a traditional crop to the Pacific, and highly nutritious, the demand for Rukau has been constant in the previous months from January to September and is expected to be available on the market throughout the coming season.
+Vegetables Sales: This month the supply of Pak Choy has increased in quantity at $5.00 per bag as conditions are flavourable to leafy crops.
+Some vegetables such as Rukau and Lettuce had shown a slight increase in quantity and their appearances are due to heavy rain in the last couple of weeks.
+Other vegetables surveyed could not be tabulated for analysis, it is important for producers to note that these are expected to appear more on the market as we enter into the rainy season.
+The table shows, Rukau is sold at an impressive value of $10.00 average price at 0.9kg average weight, compared to Pak choi sold at $5.00 average price with an average weight of 1kg a bag.
+Since Rukau is a traditional crop to the Pacific, and highly nutritious, the demand for Rukau has been constant for this month of February and is expected to be available on the market throughout the coming season.